 Essay: Lori A. Moseman | Prints: Sheila Goloborotko

 “Art’s work is to ask for mercy.”
 I do not always believe this, but when I am immersed in Goloborotko’s Dear Deer series, I am certain art’s role is to heal.
 This essay-length meditation delves into the painful production process of lithography.
 Stone teaches us our human limits over and over.
-Goloborotko’s prints resonate so fiercely I cannot help connecting them Timothy Morton’s Hyperobjects: Philosophy and Ecology after the End of the World or to Primo Levi’s The Periodic Table.
-Then the horror of current terrorism finds it way into my personal narrative about the loss of a cherished dog and a beloved father.
+Goloborotko’s prints resonate so fiercely I cannot help connecting them to Timothy Morton’s Hyperobjects: Philosophy and Ecology after the End of the World or to Primo Levi’s The Periodic Table.
+Then the horror of current terrorism finds its way into my personal narrative about the loss of a cherished dog and a beloved father.

 The collaboration is published in the ecopoethos (eco || poesis || ethos ) issue of Dusie Magazine edited by Marthe Reed.
 See http://www.dusie.org/